kimjoar/gulp-css-rebase-urls/README.md

 ## Using the 'convertToAbsolute' option

 This option will prefix the rebased relative URL with a forward slash to convert it into an absolute path.
-This is to accomodate situations where the CSS files are being transferred into another directory (such as a temp directory for generated files) but the images aren't being relocated.
+This is to accommodate situations where the CSS files are being transferred into another directory (such as a temp directory for generated files) but the images aren't being relocated.

 By default the option is turned off.